madetech/handbook/guides/security/BYOD.md

 Your device must require a password/passphrase to login, return from screensaver or wake from sleep.
 Your device will lock the screen (or start the screensaver) after no more than 2 minutes of the device being idle.

 ### How you manage passwords/passphrases
-Your password/passphrase must conform to the Made Tech Password Policy which will be linked below.
+Your password/passphrase must conform to the Made Tech Password Policy.
 You should also use a password manager and 2FA.

 ### How you connect your device to networks
 We have our own VPN which automatically authenticates with G Suite.
 Everyone can use the service (not only engineers) for a more secure experience (i.e. protecting yourself when using a public WiFi).
 To connect to the VPN, please refer to the [guide found in the Handbook.](https://github.com/madetech/handbook/tree/master/guides/vpn)

-### How you store & manage data
-If data is stored and managed incorrectly it can be lost; stolen or changed (including someone loading a virus).
-‘Storing data’ includes on your computer (whether it is on or off) and portable media, like USB sticks.
-Data should be encrypted wherever possible.

-If you don’t need files and data any more, delete them and make sure they can’t be recovered.

 ### Disk Encryption
 You must encrypt all your data storage devices.
 This includes: